-LIC’s Aadhaar Shila Plan is a non-linked insurance plan, with profits and regular premium paying endowment plan.
+LIC’s Aadhaar Shila Plan (Plan No: 944) is a non-linked insurance plan, with profits and regular premium paying endowment plan.
 This plan is a combination plan which offers both savings as well as protection.

 LIC’s Aadhaar Shila Plan is primarily for female policyholders having Aadhaar cards provided by UIDAI (Unique Identification Authority of India).
 This is a Loyalty Addition based plan and does not require any medical tests.